FedericoTorsello/Linux-iBeacon/README.md

 ## Prerequisites
 You'll need to download and install [BlueZ](http://www.bluez.org) version 5.7 or later and install it.
+This script work on more disto Linux Debian-based (Raspbian, Ubuntu, etc) or Arch-based (Manjaro).

 1. Install prerequisite packages